 Align your resources – your time, your emotional cognitive energy and any budget constraints – around your focused priorities.

-Hear more from Dr Simon Breakspear at our special leadership event – Foundations of Learning Sprints.
+Hear more from Dr Simon Breakspear at our special leadership events – Foundations of Learning Sprints.
 Simon will introduce Learning Sprints, by Agile Schools, a team-based method that provides a simple, structured and powerful practical process that enables teacher teams to engage in collaborative, evidence-informed improvement work to enhance student achievement.
 The event will explore literature about effective teacher learning and development, core elements of the Learning Sprints process, and how the Learning Sprint process can be applied to improve outcomes in your school.

 Breakspear, S. (2017).
 Four Keys For Maximising Impact.
 Retrieved from: http://simonbreakspear.com/videos/